Contacting the school

 Usually the first stage in the complaints process is to write to the person appointed by the school to be the complaints investigator – this is often, but not always, the head teacher.
 You should put your complaint in writing and mark it ‘formal complaint’.
 It is always recommended that when you send a complaint that you get a receipt for it or send it recorded delivery.

 Each complaints procedure should contain details of the length of time a school will take to investigate and respond to complaints.
 However, please remember that schools are closed through the holidays and they may not be able to investigate and respond throughout these periods.
-There is a Schools Complaints Toolkit that can be downloaded from this page that gives a model procedure.

 If you continue to be unhappy with the response you receive at formal stage one, then there is another stage that you can progress to.
 At this stage, your complaint and the initial investigation will usually be looked at by a panel of governors.
 This stage is about making sure that the person who looked at your complaint, took into account and investigated all the things that they had to in order to come to the decision.
 It isn’t about investigating the complaint again or looking at other things that you are not happy about.
 If the panel decide that the correct process was not followed, then they may ask for another investigation of the complaint – either by the original investigator, themselves or another third party depending on the circumstances.